epics-base/exampleJava/src/rdbService/RDBSERVICE_README.txt

    Then edit your version of rdbServiceRunner to pass the right Java Properties (-Ds)

-1. Edit your version of common/script/pvCommon_setup.bash, and set the value of JAVAIOC
+1. Edit your version of common/script/pvCommon_setup.bash

 2. Edit your version of exampleJava/src/rdbService/rdbSetup.bash and set it for your environment.